containrrr/watchtower/docs/notifications.md

 The default value if not set is `{{range .}}{{.Message}}{{println}}{{end}}`.
 The example below uses a template that also outputs timestamp and log level.

+!!! tip "Custom date format"
-Note that if you want to adjust the date/time format, it must show how the [reference time](https://golang.org/pkg/time/#pkg-constants) (`Mon Jan 2 15:04:05 MST 2006`) would be displayed in your custom format. i.e. The day of the year has to be 1, the month has to be 2 (february), the hour 3 (or 15 for 24h time) etc.
+If you want to adjust the date/time format it must show how the [reference time](https://golang.org/pkg/time/#pkg-constants) (*Mon Jan 2 15:04:05 MST 2006*) would be displayed in your custom format.
+i.e. The day of the year has to be 1, the month has to be 2 (february), the hour 3 (or 15 for 24h time) etc.

 Example: